 - Message a friend to ask how they are

 - Tell someone about Time to Talk day

-- Post on social media about Time to Talk day, there are lots of great images on the Time to Change website.
+- Post on social media about Time to Talk day

 - Treat people the same as you’d like to be treated